image_banner

 Vomiting and Hairballs - The Ultimate Cat Guide

-Why do cats get hairballs?
+Why do cats get hairballs in their cat's digestive system?

 Sometimes the cats will have a hard time expelling the hairball and will go in search of things like the cardboard from your toilet paper roll or chewing on your houseplants?
-Many times this is because your cat craves fiber... or maybe your cat is just having fun unraveling your toilet paper, but that's not always the case.
-Cats have a knack for searching out what they need, unfortunately what they find it is not always safe.
+Many times this is because your cat craves fiber… or maybe your cat is just having fun unraveling your toilet paper, but that’s not always the case.
+Cats have a knack for searching out what they need, unfortunately what they find is not always safe.
 Growing your own cat grass inside your home is a perfect solution.

 Cat licking paws